Paul's passion for playing, recording, and listening to music goes back over thirty years. He is the proud owner of numerous guitars.

 4. Gretsch White Falcon

+Gretsch has made some truly beautiful electric guitars in their time, and the White Falcon is a soaring example.
 With its distinctive white finish and gold-sparkle trim, this Gretsch guitar looks just as wonderful as it sounds.
 It's simply impossible not to fall in love with a White Falcon.

 5. Fender Telecaster